bigmoves/quickslice/docs/README.md

 ## When to Use It

 Use Quickslice when you're building any application that needs to aggregate and query AT Protocol data.
-If your app reads from the network and needs a backend, Quickslice gives you one.
+If your app reads from the network and needs a backend, Quickslice makes this easy.

 ## Next Steps